srikanthonl/ngx-braintree/README.md

         }
 **chargeAmount** - is the amount to charge.

 **paymentStatus** - is the event that you should listen to.
 The `paymentStatus` event is emitted when a payment process finishes.
-The event emits the response that your purchase URL API method (createPurchaseURL) returns.
-Returning the same response, helps you in accessing the response object on the client side and also helps you make decisions whether to redirect user to the payment confirmation page (if the payment succeeded) or to do something else if anything went wrong.
+The event emits the response that your purchase URL API method (createPurchaseURL) returns. **And your purchase url API method must return the same response that you have received from Braintree.
+This is because it makes some decisions based on the Braintree response.
+For ex: Automatically re-rendering the Dropin UI and also showing what went wrong, if your transaction is a failure.** Returning the same response, helps you in accessing the response object on the client side and also helps you make decisions whether to redirect user to the payment confirmation page (if the payment succeeded) or to do something else if anything went wrong.

 > Make sure the values of **clientTokenURL** and **createPurchaseURL** are enclosed in single quotes